ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 3. Locate the new volume and click the ellipsis ![Actions icon](../icons/action-menu-icon.svg "Actions").
 4. Click **Authorize Host**.
 5. To see the list of available devices or IP addresses, first, select whether you want to authorize access based on device types or subnets.
-   - If you choose Devices, you can select from Bare Metal Server or virtual server instances.
+   - If you choose the Devices option, you can select from Bare Metal Server or virtual server instances.
-   - If you choose IP address, select the subnet where your host resides.
+   - If you choose the IP address option, select the subnet where your host resides.
 6. From the filtered list, select one or more hosts that are supposed to access the volume and click **Save**.

 When your host is authorized, take note of the following information, which is needed later.